arossi09/Code-Analysis/README.md

 Tasks:

-*make it so that the parser can identify the start and end of a method
+* Need to make it so files in file explorer can be saved and loaded

-*add methodMetrics objects to each fileMetric attribute
+* Need to make it so that the file explorer can be exited and re-enter a new github repo to clone